Massage Therapy (Certificate)

 1 dose; 1 dose MenACWY (formerly MCV4) required for all full-time students 21 years of age or younger.
 The dose of MenACWY vaccine must have been received on or after the student's 16th birthday.
 Doses received at younger ages do not count towards this requirement.
 Students may decline MenACWY vaccine after they have read and signed the MDPH Meningococcal Information and Waiver Form provided by their institution.
 Meningococcal B vaccine is not required and does not meet this requirement

-*Please Note: In addition to immunization requirements, The Verification of Student Health History and Physical Exam form is required to be completed by the student’s health care provider*
+*Please Note: In addition to immunization requirements, The Verification of Student Health Verification form is required to be completed by the student's health care provider*

 Submit requirements to the Nursing Immunization and Medical Records Office located in the Hawthorne building, office #323, Berkshire Community College Main Campus.